-Airplane Bombardier CRJ200 (CR2) American Airlines has 1 classes on board with total of 50 seats.
+Airplane Bombardier CRJ200 (CR2) American Airlines with 50 seats on board.
 Use airplane seat map to find which ones are more comfortable and which ones should be avoided.

 Luckily, I had both seats for myself, otherwise it could have been a very crowded 50 minuted flight from PIT - JFK.
 The windows are waist high.
 A real bummer for someone like me who really enjoy looking out during flights.
 I would try to avoid this plane in the future.

 Exit row is a standard row and has NO extra legroom.
 Arm rest is missing and window is not aligned.
 AA charged me $17 extra for a 'preferred" seat.
 Complete waste of money.

 Seat does provide a few more inches in leg room (not much, though).
 I would agree with many on here (and overheard MANY on my flight saying) that this is the MOST cramped plane I've ever seen in my life.
 Shame on American Airlines!

 Practically no legroom; very tight on width due to tray table being in the armrest.
 The only storage is a small pocket on the bulkhead; all items have to go in the overhead bins.

 These are nice little jets.
 I paid extra to move up to the exit row (8A) for my trip to Chicago, because my originally assigned seat was in the last row right by the bathroom door.
 The exit row gives you a bit more leg room (not a lot).
 The bigger plus is that it is quieter than farther back in the plane.
 I like to look out the ...

 This plane feels like a sardine can.
 I am 5'2" and my legs were very close to touching the seat in front of me, and my 6' husband's knees did touch the seat in front of him.
 Feels so cramped overhead too when walking in.
 We would not want to ride on this plane more than the hour or so from our regional airport to large connectio...